-Hal has spent his more than three-decade career in the bankruptcy and restructuring field, which has enabled him to develop a highly focused practice that has “seen it all,” and one in which clients have come to rely on.
-From the debtor, trustee and creditors’ committee side, to representing banks and secured lenders, Hal offers clients a distinct perspective into the restructuring process.
-In particular, he provides legal counsel to major secured and unsecured creditors in Chapter 11 and Chapter 7 proceedings, Chapter 11 trustees, unsecured creditors’ committees, debtors and debtors-in-possession, indenture trustees, syndicated bank groups and other major parties across many industries.
+Hal spent his 40-year career in the bankruptcy and restructuring field.
+From the debtor, trustee and creditors’ committee side, to representing banks and secured lenders, Hal provided clients a distinct perspective into the restructuring process.
+In particular, he provided legal counsel to major secured and unsecured creditors in Chapter 11 and Chapter 7 proceedings, Chapter 11 trustees, unsecured creditors’ committees, debtors and debtors-in-possession, indenture trustees, syndicated bank groups and other major parties across many industries.

-Hal has represented various parties in pivotal roles in:
+Hal represented various parties in pivotal roles in:

 - Creditors’ rights matters